arpitbbhayani/articles/blogs/fsm.md

             break
 ```

-The coroutine runs as an infinite loop in which it waits for the input token at `yield` statement.
+The coroutine runs as an infinite loop in which it waits for the input token at the `yield` statement.
 Upon receiving the input, say `b` it changes the current state of FSM to `q2` and on receiving `c` changes the state to `q3` and this precisely what we see in the FSM diagram.

 ## FSM Class
 To keep things encapsulated we will define a class for FSM which holds all the states and maintains the current state of the machine.
 It will also have a method called `send` which reroutes the received input to the current state.
 The current state upon receiving this input makes a decision and updates the `current_state` of the FSM as shown above.